TheDrHobo/thedrhobo.github.io/_posts/2025-11-27-travel-yangshuo.md.md

 image: yangshuo-header.jpg
 ---

-This is the first in a series of five posts about my favourite places visited whilst backpacking.
-For reference, I travelled to these places without a suitcase and not much of a plan except the intention of going off the beaten path as much as possible.
-I didn't mind roughing it accommodation-wise to save money.
+This is the first in a series of five posts about my favourite places visited whilst 'backpacking' i.e. travelling  without a suitcase and not much of a plan except the intention of going off the beaten path as much as possible and not worrying to much about accomodation!
 ---

 ## Yangshuo, China